BokiChan/DevOps-Lab03-3/.github/ISSUE_TEMPLATE/newbugreport.md

     id: contact
     attributes:
       label: Contact Details
-      decription: How can we get in touch with you if we need more info?
+      description: How can we get in touch with you if we need more info?
       placeholder: ex. email@example.com
     validation:
       required: false